Igorjan94/codeforces.vim/README.md

 ## What I'm planning to do

-* Full coloring of standings
+* Full coloring of standings (I tested it on 10k users, it runs veryveryvery slow.
+So, I leave it as it is or, please, say how to do it in other way)
 * Room standings
 * Parsing sapmles automatic testing like (C|J)Helper does
 * Deleting unused code, local uncludes (C++)
-* Change `tabnew` to user-defined command
+* <s>Change `tabnew` to user-defined command</s> Done.
 * ...

 ## Using and configuring